security-force-monitor/research-handbook/source/materiel-equipment.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute is used to capture any seriel number, tail number, or other idenitifer for a specific piece of materiel.
+This attribute is used to capture any serial number, tail number, or other identifier for a specific piece of :ref:`materiel`.

 first_precise:range